ministryofjustice/cloud-platform-maintenance-page/README.md

 This directory also contains the maintenance page HTML file, along with a DockerFile to compile an image.

 ## Deploying the page
-Within the `kubectl_deploy` directory, there are 2 simple manifest files that make up the deployment, `deploy.yaml` and `service.yaml`.
+Within the `kubect_deploy` directory, there are 2 simple manifest files that make up the deployment, `deploy.yaml` and `service.yaml`.

 From the root of this repository, simply run:
 ```
-kubectl apply -f kubectl_deploy -n YOUR-NAMESPACE
+kubectl apply -f kubect_deploy -n YOUR-NAMESPACE
 ```
 The deployment will create a pod called `maintenance-page-*` and a service named `maintenance-page-svc`.